Eastern entrance of the Louvre palace

 She was a favori, the person closest to the king, through whom courtiers passed to receive money, honors and positions.
 But favoris were nobles who shared that bounty with their clans, which in turn distributed them to their followers.
 The practice maintained the balance between rival families, gave temporary access to power without risking revolt and encouraged staying at the court to intrigue.

-* Accounts (all in French) : The hysterical dwarf who ruled France by Alain Decaux, 1977, emphasizes her corruption ; La Galigaï by Eve de Castro, 1990, her friendship with Marie ; The queens of France under the Bourbons: the two regents by Simone Bertière comes closest to an analysis by noticing Concini's lack of the usual allies.
+*Accounts (all in French) : The hysterical dwarf who ruled France by Alain Decaux, 1977, emphasizes her corruption ; La Galigaï by Eve de Castro, 1990, her friendship with Marie ; The queens of France under the Bourbons: the two regents by Simone Bertière comes closest to an analysis by noticing Concini's lack of the usual allies, but her account is mainly psychological.

 These studies do not address how power functioned.